IlianCholpanov/Omnifood/README.md

 ## Project description

 Omnifood is HTML and CSS project with responsive web design.
-It's a revolutionary app that helps the users eat healthy doordash meals everyday.
+Build following the rules of semantic HTML5 & CCS3.

 ## Tech Stack
 - HTML